 Since we know account search on Sales Navigator is too restrictive, let’s work our way out.

-There is a key (hidden) feature available on Sales Navigator that allows you to upload a CSV of companies names and domain website, from which LinkedIn will automatically build Accounts list for you to do your search from
+There is a key (hidden) feature available on Sales Navigator that allows you to upload a CSV of company names and domain websites, from which LinkedIn will automatically build an Accounts list for you to do your search from

 You have three options to identify eCommerce companies online :